“I’ll huff and I’ll puff and I’ll blow your house in.”

 I hope you enjoy folding the Three Little Origami Pigs.
 Just remember that if you choose to make little houses for them, maybe use bricks rather than origami.
 And look into the local wildlife before you start.

 I’d love to hear your views on these origami pigs.
 Which origami pig model is your favourite?
+Do you prefer a simple origami pig or something more challenging?
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!

 This page contains affiliate links and I may receive some small commission for purchases made through the links on this page.
 This hasn’t affected my decision to recommend a product – I value my personal and professional reputation and would not endorse a product or supplier I did not believe in.
 There is no additional cost to you for purchasing through this page.